MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/03-OpenAI-Create-Resource.md

     ```

     > [!NOTE]
     > You'll see that values for `OPENAI_MODEL` and `OPENAI_API_VERSION` are already set in the *.env* file.
-The model value is set to **gpt-35-turbo** which you created earlier when you deployed a new model.
-The API version is set to a valid value as defined in the [reference documentation](/azure/cognitive-services/openai/reference#chat-completions).
+The model value is set to **gpt-35-turbo** which should match the model name you created earlier in this exercise.
+The API version is set to a supported value defined in the [reference documentation](/azure/cognitive-services/openai/reference#chat-completions).

 1. Save the *.env* file.